trixi-framework/Trixi.jl/docs/src/unstructured_quad_mesh/unstructured_quad_mesh.md

 ## List of corner nodes

-After these global counts that prescribe information about the mesh skeleton the mesh file give a list of the physical `(x,y)` coordinates of all the corners.
+After these global counts that prescribe information about the mesh skeleton, the mesh file give a list of the physical `(x,y)` coordinates of all the corners.
 The corner nodes are listed in the order prescribed by mesh generator.
 Thus, for the example mesh this node list would be
 ```